 A retail investor does not have to prove her portfolio performance to anyone.
 She is not being judged by markets/third parties based on the performance of her equity portfolio.
 As a result, a retail investor can afford to stay calm and behave in a peaceful manner irrespective of equity market results.
 She can easily focus her aim at the long term performance of the companies in her portfolio as she is not being questioned about her portfolio on a regular basis.

 An institutional investor does not enjoy such freedom.
 The fund management team is continuously under scrutiny for the performance of the funds that are under their management.
 Most of the institutional investors, mutual funds (MF), private equity (PE) funds etc. have to disclose their performance to their investors regularly (daily for MFs, quarterly for PE etc.).
 The fund manager is continuously under pressure to showcase good performance whenever she sends out the periodic performance report to the investors.
-Even otherwise, large investors of the funds keep on calling/enquiring the fund managers about performance of their money.
+Even otherwise, large investors of the funds keep on calling/enquiring the fund managers about the performance of their money.

-Such continuous monitoring of performance, many a times, leads to short term defensive investment approach by fund managers, which is focused on avoiding tough questions from investors.
+Such continuous monitoring of performance, many times, leads to short term defensive investment approach by fund managers, which is focused on avoiding tough questions from investors.

 D) Can benefit from bear phases/lower stock prices by buying more:

 As mentioned above, a retail investor is not answerable to anyone for her investment decisions.
-She can take her portfolio decisions without the need of such decisions looking justifiable to others.
-This ability gives an immense power to the retail investor to benefit from bear markets when she can add on to her favourite stocks, which are available at cheap prices.
+She can take her portfolio decisions without the need for such decisions looking justifiable to others.
+This ability gives immense power to the retail investor to benefit from bear markets when she can add on to her favourite stocks, which are available at cheap prices.
 She can keep on buying stocks despite a continuous decline in stock prices.

 An institutional investor does not have this unrestricted freedom.
 As mentioned above, all her decisions have to be approved by a board of trustees and have to be justified to large investors.
-In such a situation, institutional fund managers, most of the times avoid buying stocks when prices are falling as the fund manager might have to face tough questions on underperformance of the fund if the stock price of her newly bought companies does not recover soon enough.
+In such a situation, institutional fund managers, most of the times avoid buying stocks when prices are falling as the fund manager might have to face tough questions on the underperformance of the fund if the stock price of her newly bought companies does not recover soon enough.